Nike Baseball Camp Augusta University

 - Great NIKE Prizes

 - NIKE Baseball Camp Graduation Certificate

-Eller, 40, spent the previous 11 seasons on the University of Georgia’s coaching staff, including the last seven years as a full-time assistant under head coach David Perno.
-In June, 2012, he was named pitching coach after assisting Perno with the hurlers during the 2011 and 2012 seasons.
+Eller, 40, spent the previous 11 seasons at the University of Georgia’s coaching staff, including the last seven years as a full-time assistant under head coach David Perno.
+In June 2012, he was named pitching coach after assisting Perno with the hurlers during the 2011 and 2012 seasons.
 Eller also coordinated UGA’s recruiting efforts from 2007-12.

 “We had a tremendous amount of interest in our search,” Bryant said.
 “We brought five outstanding candidates to our campus, each of whom is more than capable of leading our program.
 I am confident, after much contemplation and deliberation, that we have found an excellent coach in Jason who is ready to make his own mark.”

 A native of Kennesaw, Ga., Eller was charged with improving UGA’s mound fortunes.
 In 2011, the Bulldogs reduced their earned run average to 4.90 (down 3.61 runs per game from an 8.51 ERA in 2010).
 In 2012, Georgia’s ERA of 3.86 was its lowest in the aluminum bat era (dating back to 1974).
 Eller’s top pitcher in 2012 -- left-hander Alex Wood -- was a second-round draft pick of the Atlanta Braves and made his major league debut for the Braves in May 2013.